Woolverine94/biniou/README.md

 ## Updates

+  * 🆕 **2023-12-15** : ***Chatbot update and introducing CUDA support*** :

+    - Adding support for mixtral-based models (by upgrading to llama-cpp-python 2.23) and adding [TheBloke/mixtralnt-4x7b-test-GGUF](https://huggingface.co/TheBloke/mixtralnt-4x7b-test-GGUF) model.
+Note that this model is very performant and fast, but will require more than 16GB RAM to work (24GB at least).
+Works pretty well with 32GB+.
+    - Adding update_cuda.sh and update_win_cuda.cmd scripts, respectively for GNU/Linux and Windows.
+Launching one of this script will update biniou AND install required torch version to use CUDA.
+You can reverse this behavior by running the standard update script, which will re-install torch cpu-only.

   * 🆕 **2023-12-14** : ***Chatbot and UI updates*** :

     - Adding models [SOLAR-10.7B-Instruct-v1.0](https://huggingface.co/TheBloke/SOLAR-10.7B-Instruct-v1.0-GGUF) and [Mistral-7B-Instruct-v0.2-GGUF](https://huggingface.co/TheBloke/Mistral-7B-Instruct-v0.2-GGUF) to the chatbot module.
 With only 11B parameters, SOLAR is currently the #1 model in the global ranking of the [Open LLM Leaderboard](https://huggingface.co/spaces/HuggingFaceH4/open_llm_leaderboard), with an average score of 74.2.
 Removing outdated models.